edfong/npl/README.md

 ### __Example 3.1.2__ - MNIST GMM (in `./experiments/MNIST_GMM`)

-1. Download MNIST files from http://yann.lecun.com/exdb/mnist/, and place in `./samples`.
-2. Run `run_NPL_MNIST.py` for the NPL example and `run_stan_MNIST.py` for the NUTS and ADVI examples.
+1. Run `run_NPL_MNIST.py` for the NPL example and `run_stan_MNIST.py` for the NUTS and ADVI examples.
-3. Run `evaluate_posterior_MNIST.py` to evaluate posterior samples.
+2. Run `evaluate_posterior_MNIST.py` to evaluate posterior samples.
 The Jupyter notebook `Plot MNIST KDE.ipynb` can be used to produce posterior plots.

 ### __Example 3.2__ - Logistic Regression with ARD priors (in `./experiments/LogReg_ARD`)

-1. Download data files from UCI, Place all data files in  `./data`, then run `load_data.py`.
+1. Run `load_data.py` to preprocess data and generate different train-test splits.
 2. Run `run_NPL_logreg.py` for the NPL example and `run_stan_logreg.py` for the NUTS and ADVI examples.
 3. Run `evaluate_posterior_logreg.py` to evaluate posterior samples.
 The Jupyter notebook `Plot marginal KDE (for Adult).ipynb` can be used to produce posterior plots.